openvinotoolkit/openvino_notebooks/notebooks/238-deeployd-if/README.md

 >**Note**: Please be aware that a machine with at least 32GB of RAM is necessary to run this example.

 The [second notebook](238-deep-floyd-if-optimize.ipynb) is about the optimization by 8-bit post-training quantization and weights compression and consists of the following steps:
-1. Compress weights of the converted OpenVINO text encoder from [notebook](238-deep-floyd-if.ipynb) with NNCF.
+1. Compress weights of the converted OpenVINO text encoder from the [first notebook](238-deep-floyd-if.ipynb) with NNCF.
-2. Quantize the converted stage_1 and stage_2 U-Nets from [notebook](238-deep-floyd-if.ipynb) with NNCF.
+2. Quantize the converted stage_1 and stage_2 U-Nets from the [first notebook](238-deep-floyd-if.ipynb) with NNCF.
-2. Check the model result using the same input data from the [notebook](238-deep-floyd-if.ipynb).
+2. Check the model result using text prompts from the [first notebook](238-deep-floyd-if.ipynb) .
 3. Compare model size of converted and optimized models.
 4. Compare performance of converted and optimized models.